 Sign #4: Your savings is linked to your primary checking account

-You learned in the Get Ahead Challenge that your savings account should not be linked to your checking account, for a variety of reasons.
+It’s safe to say that your savings account should not be linked to your checking account, for a variety of reasons.
 Here are just a few of the reasons:

 - A simple transfer can result in less money in your savings